STMiki/WorkshopFlutter/README.md

 now let's say I want to put it more to the right with an back image left to it.
 I let you wrap the title [TextField] into a [Row] and let you [download theses images](https://github.com/STMiki/WorkshopFlutter/raw/master/assets.tar.gz) and extract it.

-### now let's add them to your project !
+### Now let's add them to your project !

 You have a [pubspec.yaml](pubspec.yaml) in the root of your project, take a look at it and add the images folder to your project assets.
 You can add image by image or the whole folder.
 If you do so, end your path with a `/` !

-rerun `flutter run` and you are good ! ...or not. in doing so you will normaly encounter a error telling you how a [InputDecorator] can't have an unbouded width bla bla bla.
+rerun `flutter run` and you are good ! ...or not. in doing so you will normaly encounter a error telling you how a [InputDecoration] can't have an unbouded width bla bla bla.
-The cause of that is because you wrapped it inside a [Row].
-Two way or correcting it, you set a width to it, or you wrap it under a [Expanded] widget that set it for you ! perform a hot reload and now you are good !
+The cause of that is because you wrapped it inside a [Row], and it is trying to calculate how many space it has left.
+Two way or correcting it, you set a width to it, or you wrap it under a [Expanded] or [Flexible] widget to tell it to take the remaining space. perform a hot reload and now you are good !

 now, let's go back to our image.
 You know the drill by now, just add an [Image] widget and since its a assets, set the image property to an [AssetImage].

-Since this page is not supposed to be the home of our application, let's wrap our image  with a [GestureDetector] and use the onTap event.
+Let's wrap our image  with a [GestureDetector] and use the onTap event.
 We use the [Navigator api] to go back to our precedent location, our home screen, that we have not created yet.

 Before that, we need a place to store our tasks and todo, so let's go !